codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-push-bank-transactions.md

 To successfully push to QBO, bank transactions must be:

-- Cleared - the `clearedOnDate` must be set to the current or prior day.
+- Cleared (not pending) with a `clearedOnDate` of the current or prior day.
-- In chronological order calculated from the `clearedOnDate`.
+- Ordered chronologically (earliest to latest) by the `clearedOnDate`.

 ## Pushing historic transactions